Afan Lido F.C.: Stadium

 They play at the Lido Ground, currently known as the Marston's Stadium for sponsorship purposes.
 It's located in Aberavon, Neath Port Talbot and has a capacity of 4,200 (601 seated).

 Rivalries

 Afan Lido's main rivals are Port Talbot Town, who are based less than half a mile away from Afan Lido's ground.

+However over recent years with Port Talbot Town dropping out of the league, a strong rivalry has formed with 3 other Port Talbot based teams playing in the JD Cymru South.
+Baglan Dragons, Trefelin and Goytre United have all filled the rivalry gap left by Port Talbot Town in recent years.